Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Portable charger

-- Warm midlayer (fleece/down)
+- Warm midlayer (fleece or down)

-- Scarf/hat for chilly mornings
+- Scarf and hat for chilly mornings

-- Umbrella (showers are frequent but brief)
+- Compact umbrella (showers are frequent but brief)

 Summer add-ons: